Free Consultation (215) 709-6940

 Find an Attorney Licensed in that State

 It is also important to note that your accident claim will be subject to the laws of the state where you were injured.
-This could affect your case in a number of ways.
-For example, if the state where you injured has a shorter statute of limitations than the state where you reside, you will have less time to file your case with the court.
+This could affect your case in several ways.
+For example, if the state where you were injured has a shorter statute of limitations than the state where you reside, you will have less time to file your case with the court.

-Where to File an Injury Case if You Live in a Different State
+Where Do You File an Injury Case if You Live in a Different State?

-If you live in New York but were injured in Pennsylvania, your injury case usually needs to be handled in Pennsylvania.
+If you live elsewhere and were injured in Pennsylvania, your injury case is usually handled in Pennsylvania.
 While there may be rules that allow you to file a case in another state – such as when the person who injured you also lives in New York – the best venue to hear the case will usually be the court where the accident happened.
 The judges and lawyers in that court will also be well-acquainted with Pennsylvania law, and that law governs the accident and your ability to get compensated.

-Lawsuits for Injuries that Occurred in Pennsylvania When the Victim Lives in New York
+What to Know About Suing for Injuries that Occurred in Pennsylvania if the Victim Lives in New York

 Comparative Fault Rules